jhelgert/hackintosh/README.md

 # How to use?

-You only need to complete the `PlatformInfo/Generic` part inside the `config.plist`:
+You only need to change the `prev-lang:kbd` key acoording to your keyboard's language (A full list can be found [here](https://github.com/acidanthera/OpenCorePkg/blob/master/Utilities/AppleKeyboardLayouts/AppleKeyboardLayouts.txt)) inside the `config.plist` and complete the `PlatformInfo/Generic` part:

 1. Download [genSMBIOS.command](https://github.com/corpnewt/GenSMBIOS)
-2. Run genSMBIOS.command, choose the `config.efi` and use iMacPro1,1 SMBIOS.
+2. Run genSMBIOS.command, choose the `config.plist` and use `iMacPro1,1` SMBIOS.
-3. We are ready to use the EFI :).
+3. You are ready to use the EFI :).